Light-harvesting enhanced by quantum ratchet states: Results

 We now proceed to discuss the dependence of the ratcheting advantage on the geometrical trap configuration.
 The perpendicular trap shows similar extraction behaviour between $1$ and $5$~nm; if the trap splitting is approximately degenerate with the lowest eigenenergy of the first excited manifold ($2$~eV) then ratcheting allows the trimer to outperform the dimer.
-On the other hand, the parallel trap captures a very broad region wherein the trimer broadly outperforms the dimer at distances less than $4$~nm.
-The differences here demonstrate that the trimer advantage in near-field extraction is a result of the geometry of the trap in relation to the ring: In the parallel set-up, larger ring systems have more dipoles closer to the trap whereas in the perpendicular set-up all dipoles remain equidistant.
+On the other hand, the parallel trap captures a very broad region wherein the trimer commonly outperforms the dimer at distances less than $4$~nm and up to larger separation for a suitably resonantly tuned trap.
+The differences here demonstrate that the trimer advantage in near-field extraction is a result of the geometry of the trap in relation to the ring: In the parallel set-up, larger ring systems have more dipoles closer to the trap, whereas in the perpendicular set-up all dipoles remain equidistant.
 The far-field case corresponds to the bottlenecked regime and we therefore observe ratcheting for which a tuning in the trap splitting is required.
 A measure of the sensitivity of this tuning is investigated in Appendix~\ref{app:dext}.
 We observe that in the case of a weakly coupled trap the far-field generates up to 20-60\% more power from a trimer ring than dimer in specific parameter configurations.
-In line with our previous results, the advantage provided by optical ratcheting is sensitive to stronger vibrational coupling but scope for improvement remains.
+In line with our previous results, the advantage provided by optical ratcheting is sensitive to stronger vibrational coupling, but scope for improvement remains.

+Lastly, we include a description of EEA for the trimer in the case of weak vibrational coupling.
+Once more, the trimer proves remarkably impervious to EEA, with a relative difference in extracted power of generally below $~1\%$.
+This further corroborates the picture of trimer antennae representing a highly robust ideal example of a ratcheting system.
+Interestingly, EEA even appears to provide a minimal advantage when the trap splitting is large.
+This can be attributed to the EEA mechanism providing an efficient means of redistributing the small amount of population from the triply- and doubly-excited states down into the single excitation manifold, and thus to the transition that is most optimised for resonant extraction.
+However, this seeming advantage will be highly sensitive to the precise microscopic of the EEA process, and as such should be seen more as a quirk of our particular implementation than an easily realisable effect.